|Nutritional Guidelines (per serving)|

 The Baileys Irish Ice is more of a dessert than a cocktail.
 No matter what you call it, it is absolutely delicious!
 This decadent "drink" makes a fun addition to St. Patrick's Day or any evening when you want to fire up the blender and enjoy your dessert in a glass.

 Baileys went all out with this recipe, pairing its famous Irish cream with iced coffee, a hint of mint chocolate, and Guinness-flavored gelato.
 All that goes into a blender and is topped off with an espresso float, a heap of whipped cream, and fresh mint in the glass.
 It's a wonderful treat that is worth the effort.

 Gather the ingredients.

-In a blender, add the Irish cream, chocolate syrup (if using), iced coffee, and gelato.
+In a blender, add the Irish cream, chocolate syrup (if using), iced coffee, gelato, and chipped ice.

 Pour into a chilled coupe, hurricane, or ice cream glass.